 The Turkish yard decided that the extension to its Marmaris base was necessary to accommodate the construction of the vessel, which will be the largest sailing yacht ever built.
 Dream Symphony’s keel has now been laid at the site.
-Ken Freivokh, who designed the yacht in conjunction with Dykstra and Partners Naval Architects, also had to think outside the box to do the enormous yacht justice.
+Ken Freivokh, who designed the yacht in conjunction with Dykstra Naval Architects, also had to think outside the box to do the enormous yacht justice.

 ‘I’m particularly proud of developing a design that actually suits the scale of the yacht, because many large yachts are really just pumped-out small yachts,’ says Freivokh, principle of Ken Freivokh Design.
 ‘We have taken all the opportunities that the size and the length afford us to make all the amenities and the spaces proportioned and useable.’